Muhammad-Fiqri/Teknik-Kompilasi-Gunadarma/README.md

 This project is made as a task for compilation technic college subject

-init: first version done, can compile 2 operand operation
+version 2: now compiler accept triple operand infix operation